Flood control

 If you live near ravines or escarpments, or if you are out in these types of areas, please be vigilant about any signs of instability and report any observed conditions to 3-1-1.

 Keep children away from wading pools during spring thaw.
-Heavy rain falls, higher water levels and debris from spring thaw may cause drainage issues in wading pools.
+Heavy rainfall, higher water levels and debris from snow melt may cause drainage issues in wading pools.
 This may result in water back-ups and the accumulation of surface water which could pose a risk of drowning.

 Water wells and septic systems should be graded to avoid ponding of water.
 In the event of flooding, the safety and operation of water wells and septic systems can be compromised.
 Learn about water wells and the importance of Flooding and Your Health and what to do if your well water becomes contaminated.
 Discover how to prevent contamination.